Top 6 Books For Getting Started In Apologetics

 The Case For Christ by Lee Strobel

 Any of Strobel’s works are great for beginners because his style is extremely easy to read.
 Strobel was once an award-winning journalist for the Chicago Tribune.
 He also started out an atheist.
-Using his reporting skills, he investigates the claims of the Gospels.
+In The Case For Christ, Strobel investigates the claims of the Gospels just like a journalist would.
 He uses a highly skeptical mindset and interviews leading authorities on the subjects of archaeology, Biblical authorship, Jesus’ psychological profile, and evidence for the Resurrection.
 The result is this book – and his conversion to Christianity.
 A movie revolving around the book and parts of Lee’s life was recently released to glowing reviews as well.

 I Don’t Have Enough Faith To Be An Atheist by Norman Geisler and Frank Turek